d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 ```

 So I just went to exhibition booths to say hi and look for internships or fresher jobs.
-This time I saw new Exhibitors like Bugcrowd, Cloudsec, Airtel, Dark matter and many more.
+This time I saw new Exhibitors like Bugcrowd, Cloudsek, Airtel, Dark matter and many more.

 ### f-labs